aa3025/oraclelinux7_xfce4_vnc/README.md

 Once VNC server starts in the container (you will see the output in your terminal), connect to it in VNC, to the displaynumber specified in build.sh, e.g.

     vncviewer.exe hostname:3

+To stop the container, either :
+    -- logout from VNC Desktop session
+    -- docker rm -f CONTAINERID